GaRRi11/GrapenOS-Who-Google-What/README.md

 Android’s VPNService gives ability to route all the network traffic through it without having root access.
 So by using those apps, we can do multi-hop and monitor, apply firewall rules (block/filter), and route through VPN.

+## Banking and Payments
+Banking and payment do not work on that OS because they cannot work without Google services.
+So use the web version of your bank for banking and just keep your credit card with you and use it for payments.

+## Developer Perspective
+Also, for Android developers, GrapheneOS is an interesting testing environment to test how their apps behave without Google dependencies and under hard app restrictions.

+## Network Monitoring
+There is an app named PCAPdroid for monitoring in/out network traffic like Wireshark — for paranoid like me :)